OscarAbraham/UITKEditorAid/README.md

 <br/><br/>

 ## A caveat
-Currently all elements that need rebinding, like Lists and ManagedReferenceFields, don't support UXML.
+Currently, all elements that need rebinding  (i.e. Lists and ManagedReferenceFields), don't support UXML.
 That's because they need to get a `SerializedProperty` or a `SerializedObject` in their constructor.
 The correct way to solve that would be to obtain them with Unity's binding system, but the required API is not public yet.
 I don't want to use reflection because that API seems likely to change, and editors that break when doing a minor Unity update are awful.<br/><br/>

-## IMPORTANT: Avoid collisions when including this in packages and plugins
+## IMPORTANT: Avoid collisions when including this code inside packages and plugins
-Sometimes one needs to copy a library inside a Unity plugin, that's very ok, that's what the MIT license is for.
+Sometimes one needs to put a copy of a library inside a Unity plugin; that's very ok, that's what the MIT license is for.
 If you do that, please take steps to avoid collisions when your users have also installed this package themselves.
 The easiest way to do it is:

 1. Rename the ArteHacker part of the namespace.
 Most text editors have an automated way of doing that.